KritikaS015/School-Management-System/README.md

 # Student Management System

-A web-based application to manage student information efficiently, built using the MERN stack (MongoDB, Express.js, React.js, Redux, Node.js) with Redux for state management and Tailwind CSS for styling.
+A web-based application to manage student information efficiently, built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with Redux for state management and Tailwind CSS for styling.

 ## Table of Contents